xingheliufang/deepseek-go/README.md

 	request := &deepseek.StreamChatCompletionRequest{
 		Model: deepseek.DeepSeekChat,
 		Messages: []deepseek.ChatCompletionMessage{
-			{Role: deepseek.ChatMessageRoleUser, Content: "Just testing if the streaming feature is working or not!"}, },
+			{Role: constants.ChatMessageRoleUser, Content: "Just testing if the streaming feature is working or not!"}, },
 		Stream: true,
 	}